k2view-academy/K2View-Academy/articles/01_fabric_overview/01_what is fabric.md

 ### Key Fabric Features
 * Modern and distributed architecture that **provides linear scalability and proven fault-tolerance** on commodity hardware and cloud infrastructures.
-* Data replication capabilities across nodes and datacenters that **provide customers with the peace of mind of knowing they can survive node failures or regional outages**.
+* Data replication capabilities across nodes and data centers that **provide customers with the peace of mind, knowing they can survive node failures or regional outages**.
 * Patented MicroDB, a data lake for each business entity instance, that provides unparalleled performance with standard SQL queries.
 * Patented data security approach, every MicroDB is encrypted individually, **providing the peace of mind that massive data breaches are prevented**.
 * Unique near-data-logic architecture that **enables millisecond performance and throughput for APIs**.